willfong/poc-express-aws/README.md

 # Express + AWS

-POC for Express applications using AWS.
-Testing out AWS features and functionality.
+This is a proof of concept demo for Express applications using AWS.
+Testing out AWS features and functionality, with modules available to copy and paste to other services.

 ## Current Features